Skip navigation

 Research Programmes

-An extensive database is being created combining information derived from three Irish projects.
+An extensive database combines information from 3 large projects.

 National Adult Nutrition Survey (NANS)